Policy Framework

 Standards: The minimum acceptable limits or rules that may be used to achieve Policy implementation.
 While Procedures provide specific instructions for units (e.g, how to use specific applications to encrypt data in the HR department), Standards set overarching minimum requirements that must be met by all (e.g., minimum encryption strength for use with sensitive information throughout the University).
 Standards may be written as standalone documents or may be included in the body of a related Policy, at the discretion of the issuing Unit.
 Standards are created at the Unit level and changes are not required to go through the same review or approval process as Policies, but Standards that impact multiple Units may need additional review or feedback before being implemented.

-Unit: Any administrative organization that is part of the University of North Carolina at Chapel Hill and is headed by any one of the following: Chancellor, Provost and the Provost's direct reports, Vice Chancellors, Deans, the Director of Athletics, or the Director of Internal Audit.
+Unit Head: Chancellor, Provost and the Provost’s direct reports, Vice Chancellors, Deans, the Director of Athletics, or the Director of Internal Audit.

-Unit Policy: Has application only within the issuing Unit (e.g. applies only to Unit employees, staff, students and others working for or studying at the Unit).
+Unit Policy: Has application only within the issuing Unit (e.g., applies only to Unit employees, staff, students, and others working for or studying at the Unit).
 A Unit Policy can create additional specifications, requirements, or restrictions but cannot contradict a University Policy Document.

 University Policy: Applies to two or more Units.
-A University Policy informs someone outside the issuing Unit of rights and responsibilities, or regulates the actions of the Unit as it interacts with other Units on campus.
+A University Policy informs someone outside the issuing Unit of rights and responsibilities or regulates the actions of the Unit as it interacts with other Units on campus.

 Related Requirements